Documentation

 In this final step, we will process the order.

-• Send a request to the Process order endpoint.
-If the payment is processed without any issues, the order should be successfully placed.
-Otherwise, a status 500 error might occur.
+If the payment is processed without any issues, the order should be successfully placed (204 No Content status).
+Otherwise, a 500 Internal Server Error message might occur.

 Note that this process uses the gateway connectors configured in your VTEX environment.
 Be careful to prevent any unwanted charges or unexpected payment denials.